mcdviral/ceva/README.md

 ```

-# Demo
+# What can this be used for?

+The package can be used for the following:

+* Create a spline with random control points or from log files.
+* Querry all information of the spline: order, min / max time, sampled pose, velocity, acceleration, etc.
+* Fit a spline to a noisy pose measurements.
+* Deskew a pointcloud.

-Navigate to the folder scripts for a demo scripts.
+Navigate to the folder scripts for the demo scripts.

 # License
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License and is intended for non-commercial academic use.